-The City of New Westminster is requiring that ALL vendors that participate within the Royal City Farmers Market submit insurance paperwork to the Operations Manager.
-The vendors are responsible for adding the City of New Westminster and Royal City Farmers Market as additional insured.
+The City of New Westminster is requiring that ALL vendors that participate in the New West Farmers Market submit insurance paperwork to the Operations Manager.
+The vendors are responsible for adding the City of New Westminster and New West Farmers Market as additional insured.
 In order to be a vendor in New Westminster all vendors must submit the correct insurance documents.

 All information required to forward to your insurance broker will be listed here.